MicroEJ/docs/SDK6UserGuide/limitations.rst

 The SDK 6 allows to:

-- build the Java artifact of Applications and Add-On Libraries.
+- build the Java artifact of an Application and an Add-On Library.
 - execute the tests of a project with the Simulator.
 - execute the Artifact Checker on a project.
-- run Applications with the Simulator.
+- run an Application with the Simulator.
 - load the VEE Port from its archive file path, its folder path, a dependency or from the ``dropins`` folder.
+- build the Executable of an Application.
+- build the WPK of an Application.

 Therefore, it does not support all the features of the SDK 5, especially:

 - build of Foundation Libraries, Mocks, VEE Ports or any other component type except Applications and Add-On Libraries.
-- build of a Standalone Application Executable.
-- build of the Virtual Device of an Standalone Application.
+- build of the Virtual Device of an Application.
-- build of the Feature file (.fo) of a Sandboxed Application.
+- build of the Feature file (.fo) of an Application.
-- build of the WPK of a Sandboxed Application.
 - execution of tests on a device.
 - execution of a test project on a device.
 - resolve dependencies in the IDE.